Orca Tahlequah is a mother again

 The southern residents have been back in their summer home range of the San Juan Islands for several weeks.

+“The whales behaved much like we used to see them, socializing, with lots of amazing surface active behavior.”

+This sort of behavior has become less common in recent years, as chinook salmon runs decline, and the orca families spread out to hunt and spend more time foraging than socializing.

-They are struggling to survive against multiple threats, including lack of adequate chinook salmon, their preferred food, boat noise and disturbance that makes it more difficult for them to feed, and pollution.
+The southern resident orcas are struggling to survive against multiple threats, including lack of adequate chinook salmon, their preferred food, boat noise and disturbance that makes it more difficult for them to feed, and pollution.

 The birth of Tahlequah’s baby is the third to the southern residents since 2019 and so far the other two young whales continue to survive.